Skip to content

 The wonderful ‘Skin Deep’ team at DFTB has helped us acknowledge the different appearance of skin pathology in different skin tones/pigments.
 The study went some way to addressing this by having a set of five ‘reference photos’ to categorise the child’s skin tone.
 The demographics data are difficult to directly compare to the UK, however the study identified 83% of participants as ‘white’, not too dissimilar from the 2011 UK census (86%, obviously fairly old data and wide regional variations).
 There is some further analysis of result variation by skin tone within the supplements, which is worth looking at.

 69% were recorded as being ‘non-Hispanic/Latino’, which appears to have been recorded to identify potential cultural protective/at-risk demographics.
-Around 20% of the US population identifies as Hispanic/Latino; however, it is not clear why this ethnicity (and no others) was specifically identified in this study.
+Around 20% of the US population identifies as Hispanic/Latino; however, it is unclear why this ethnicity (and no others) was specifically identified in this study.

 The statistics bit